(A) A person may enroll in PACE only if the person meets all the following requirements:

 (f) A nursing facility certified by medicaid while medicaid is covering the person's nursing facility expenses.

-(B) At least once per year, ODA shall assess whether each participant continues to require an intermediate level of care under rule 5160-3-05 of the Administrative Code or a skilled level of care under rule 5160-3-06 of the Administrative Code.
-ODA may permanently waive the requirement to perform the assessment if ODA does not reasonably expect the participant's health to improve or significantly change.
+(B) 42 C.F.R.
+460.160 requires ODA to assess, at least once per year, whether each participant continues to require an intermediate level of care under rule 5160-3-05 of the Administrative Code or a skilled level of care under rule 5160-3-06 of the Administrative Code.
+ODA may permanently waive the requirement to perform this assessment if ODA does not reasonably expect the participant's health to improve or significantly change.

 (C) If, at any time, a participant in PACE no longer meets the requirements in paragraph (A) of rule 173-50-05 of the Administrative Code, the PACE organization may use the process for involuntary disenrollment described in that rule.
-However, a participant who may no longer meet the financial eligibility requirements for medicaid may remain eligible for PACE as long as the participant pays the premiums and the patient-liability costs incurred while using PACE.
-(For more information see rule 173-50-05 of the Administrative Code; 42 C.F.R.
+However, a participant who no longer meets the financial eligibility requirements for medicaid may remain eligible for PACE as long as the participant pays the premiums and incurred while using PACE.
+(For more information, see rule 173-50-05 of the Administrative Code; 42 C.F.R.
 460.150(d) and 42 C.F.R.
-460.160(a) (October 1, 2015).)
+460.160(a) .)